-Your data, which is present in the systems under blockchain, is stored in blocks forming a secure chain powered by cryptographic strings.
+Your data, which is present in the systems under blockchain, is stored in blocks, forming a secure chain powered by cryptographic strings.
 Hence, the name blockchain.

 Let us see some of the real-time uses of blockchain:

-- It is used to transfer money from one user to another within seconds.
+• People can use it to transfer money from one user to another within seconds.

-- Some companies use to run loyalty programs based on blockchain.
+• Some companies use to run loyalty programs based on blockchain.

-- Hospitals and medical institutions use blockchain for recordkeeping.
+• Hospitals and medical institutions use blockchain for recordkeeping.

-- Some companies use it for encrypting messages too.
+• Some companies use it for encrypting messages too.

 What Role Blockchain Does Play in Business Intelligence?